jenseng/hair_trigger/README.md

 #### events(*events)
 Required (but may be satisified by `before`/`after`).
 Possible values are `:insert`/`:update`/`:delete`/`:truncate`.
 MySQL/SQLite only support one action per trigger, and don't support `:truncate`.

+#### nowrap(flag = true)
+PostgreSQL specific option to prevent the trigger action from being wrapped in a `CREATE FUNCTION`.
+This is useful for executing existing triggers/functions directly, but is not compatible with the `security` setting nor can it be used with pre-9.0 PostgreSQL when supplying a `where` condition.

+Example: `trigger.after(:update).nowrap { "tsvector_update_trigger(...)" }`

 #### all
 Noop, useful for trigger groups (see below).